justyn-clark/justyn-clark/README.md

   Makes work resumable, auditable, and deterministic using file-based, Git-native artifacts.
   Tool-agnostic.
 Agent-safe.
 Boring by design.

-- **Spindle**
+- **loopexec**
-  A Go-based CLI for orchestrating structured execution loops ("Ralph loops") across agents, tasks, and environments.
+  A Rust-based CLI for orchestrating structured execution loops ("Ralph loops") across agents, tasks, and environments.
-  Designed to run, resume, and audit real work - not just prompt chains.
+  Designed to run, resume, and audit real work - not just prompt chains. loopexec exists to make AI-assisted and human-assisted work durable, auditable, reproducible, interrupt-safe, and token-efficient.

 - **Schema Foundry**
   A growing catalog of high-signal domain schemas and system patterns for real products.